lextudio/sharpsnmp_docs/library/support/platforms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 According to `Microsoft support policies <https://support.microsoft.com/en-us/lifecycle#gp/Framework_FAQ>`_, these releases are still supported.

-`#SNMP 8.5 release (code name TritonMate Refresh) <https://sharpsnmplib.codeplex.com/releases/view/118578>`_ can be used on these platforms.
+`#SNMP 8.5 release (code name TritonMate Refresh) <https://sharpsnmplib.codeplex.com/releases/view/118578>`_ and above can be used on these platforms.

 .NET Compact Framework
 ----------------------